lanesky/kubernetes-walk-through/docs/08-canary-release.md

 ***Note***

 The port-forward may not reflect the canary version due to the traffic is not enough.
-In this case you can delete the deployment of normal version and port-forward again to verify the canary version.
+In this case, you can delete the deployment of the normal version and port-forward again to verify the canary version.

 ```
 kubectl -n development delete deploy frontend-green